nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extensions**
 * 1a.
-User tries to tag a contact that does not exist.
+User attempts to tag a contact that does not exist.
     * 1a1.
 GamerBook notifies the user that the contact cannot be found.

       Use case ends.